 He is attached to his family, he loves the company of children and he gets along wonderfully with his congeners as well as dogs.
 He is also a very playful cat who greatly appreciates having a playmate.
 If he has no one to play with, he will still find a way to entertain himself with a toy or any object found.

 The British Shorthair Cat is a loyal and endearing cat that is an integral part of the family.
 Curious, he will not hesitate to come and explore the surroundings when an event occurs and meet the guests.

 However, he remains a discreet cat who prefers to spend most of his time in quiet places.
 If he has an attachment to all family members, the British Shorthair tolerates loneliness well.

 British Shorthair Grooming

 Although the British Shorthair Cat is short-haired, its double coat is very dense and requires careful grooming.
-A few times a week, the cat should be combed with a fine-toothed comb to remove dead hair retained in its coat.
+A few times a week, the cat should be combed with a fine-toothed comb to remove dead hair in its coat.

 Naturally, this operation must be carried out more frequently during the molting period, which usually occurs in the spring, when there is a considerable loss of coat and undercoat.

 It is imperative to carry out this maintenance; otherwise, the cat will ingest a large amount of hair during his daily grooming, which could lead to health problems addition, if the British Shorthair goes outside, his coat should be inspected as soon as it returns home to ensure that no parasites have lodged in its fur.

 Health issues of the British Shorthair